arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 9/13/2024 - Worked on road creation in the environment - looking to eventually create a town/city.

+9/16/2024 - Finished creating the roads, now working on bulding placement and making the town look alive.

 CURRENT PROGRESS (all research activities, including sources, findings, and decisions made throughout the project.)